Part 1: Exploring & Planning

 Taking that first step

-2) It allows me to easily switch between laptop/phone to edit the latest version anywhere, anytime, and any place (like on the subway with no signal, in the showers or in the bathroom, where the sometimes the best ideas come to mind).
+2) It allows me to easily switch between laptop/phone to edit the latest version anywhere, any time, and any place (like on the subway with no signal or in the bathroom where the best ideas often come to mind).

 3) It's the best way to draft things up before committing to serious softwares like InDesign (otherwise you're prone to nitpick on the tiniest things and stray from the big picture).